 The goal of cultural safety is for all people to feel respected and safe when they interact with health care services.
 Culturally safe health care services are free of racism and discrimination.
 People are supported to draw strengths from their identity, culture and community.
 This concept is relevant for your work with all families and children.

-To learn about cultural safety:
+To learn about cultural safety and trauma-informed practice:

 - Ball, J. (2008).
 Cultural safety in practice with children, families and communities.